Shhsvri/BIOF043-R-Hands-on/Final_Project/Project.md

    * generate the count table first, then use geom_bar to plot the aggregate counts

 Next, we would like to find out which providers (by specialty) prescribe buprenorphine the most.
-A second relational table is given: `medicare_providers.tsv`
+A second relational table is given: `medicare_providers.csv`

 8. Load the `~/Day4/datasets/medicare_providers.tsv` file in R
 9. Use `left_join()` to merge the providers by name specialty with the claims dataframe